NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-8-the-mrsa-case-study.md

 cell with a function `get_geodata`.
 We'll start by adding a cell with some import statements.

-Create a new cell after the `get_geodata` function but **before** the Reproducibility section and add the following to it:
+Run the cell with the `get_geodata` function and add a new cell directly after it.
+Then add the following to the new cell:

 ```python
 import pandas as pd